damianpereira86/api-automation-training/README.md

 	cd CatCafeAPI
 	npm install
     ```
+	- Set the .env file following the instructions in the "Authentication" section from the CatCafeProject documentation (link in step 1).
 4. Create a new `CatService` extending `ServiceBase`.
 5. Implement methods in `CatService` for the following operations:
     - `GET /cats`